JetonGjonbalaj/findTheMovie/README.md

 # findTheMovie
-just the game to find the movie
+just the game to guess the movie